rucio/documentation/docs/setting_up_the_rucio_client.md

 title: Setting Up the Rucio Client
 ---

-## Prerequisites

-Rucio clients run on Python 2.7, 3.6, 3.7 and 3.8 on any Unix-like
-platform.

 ## Install via pip

 When `pip` is available, the distribution can be downloaded from the